 4. Revisit Security Management

 Cyberattacks and data breaches are simply part of business life today, and while cloud solutions offer their own set of security policies, controls and technologies, you still need to make certain your company’s information is well protected.
-Always have your IT manager research your cloud service provider’s contingency plan, and make sure you set up your own company policies about passwords and encryption to ensure everyone is working together to keep your data is safe in the cloud.
+Always have your IT manager research your cloud service provider’s contingency plan, and make sure you set up your own company policies about passwords and encryption to ensure everyone is working together to keep your data safe in the cloud.

 Another key to cloud migration is having enough bandwidth to handle the increased online traffic.
 Contact us today to learn more about our suite of communications solutions and multiple internet speed options available to meet the specific needs of your business.